3 Strategies to Prevent Caregiver Stress and Burnout

 She replied, “The absolute weight doesn’t matter.
 It depends on how long I hold it.
 If I hold it for a minute, it’s not a problem.
 If I hold it for an hour, I’ll have an ache in my arm.
 If I hold it for a day, my arm will feel numb and paralyzed.
 In each case, the weight of the glass doesn’t change, but the longer I hold it, the heavier it becomes.”

 That’s why it’s so important to do your best to let go of the things that are stressing you out.
-Whenever possible, put down those worries.
+Whenever possible, put those worries aside.

 Don’t carry them all day, all night, and when you’re taking breaks.

-Putting that glass down means minimizing the weight of the stress you experience while caring for your older adult.
+Putting that glass down means minimizing the weight of the stress you experience while caring for an older adult.

 It’s one thing to say you should let go of stress and not dwell on things.